 If you miss several payments towards a debt a creditor could take court action to get you to repay it.
 In England or Wales this is known as a County Court judgment (CCJ), and in Scotland a decree.

-If you miss payments to a CCJ or decree, a creditor can take further action to get you to repay your debt.
-One option available to creditors is to secure the debt against your home so that if you sell or remortgage the house, the debt will be paid off.
+If you have a CCJ or decree, creditors can take further action to get you to repay your debt.
+One option is to secure the debt against your home so that if you sell or re-mortgage the house, the debt will be paid off.
+This could happen whether you've missed payments to your CCJ or not.

 In England or Wales this process is called a charging order.
 There’s a similar process in the Scottish courts called an inhibition.